Quality Care for Our Members

 - Improve CAHPS score through continued efforts to maintain high levels of member satisfaction.

-- Identify providers who are documenting required components of care in member medical records but not using the V-codes which measure and track nationally and state-monitored clinical performance objectives.
+- Identify providers who are documenting required components of care in member medical records but not using the Category II and V-codes, which measure and track nationally and state-monitored clinical performance objectives.

-- Earlier identify special-needs members to ensure better outcomes in health and quality of life.
+- Earlier identification of special-needs members to ensure better outcomes in health and quality of life.

 - Strengthen prenatal outreach through a grassroots approach by hosting at least four community baby shower events in areas of health disparity to identify and mitigate barriers to prenatal and postpartum care.